 After years of conflict, Egypt eases pressure on Gaza

-File - In this Oct.
-19, 2016 file photo, Palestinians put their luggage on a cart to cross the border to Egypt, in Rafah, Gaza Strip.
-For most of the past decade, Egypt has been a quiet partner with Israel in a blockade on the Hamas-ruled Gaza Strip that has stifled the economy and largely blocked its 2 million people from moving in and out of the territory.
+" For most of the past decade, Egypt has been a quiet partner with Israel in a blockade on the Hamas-ruled Gaza Strip that has stifled the economy and largely blocked its 2 million people from moving in and out of the territory.
+But after a three-year crackdown, there are signs that Egypt is easing the pressure in a step to repair its shattered ties with the Islamic militant group.

 Discussions